aichemydev/testgold/docs/design.rst

 Solution
 ---------

-As a counter to efficient testing, we hear of lax stories of A/B testing from some teams at Facebook.
+As a counter to efficient testing, we hear of lax stories of A/B testing from some teams at large social media/entertainment companies.
 The claim is you don't need to test software as much, and can fix customer reported bugs quickly.
-That's great if you are Facebook, and are serving social media consumers, but what if you are serving critical enterprise applications.
+That's great if you are serving social media consumers, but what if you are serving critical enterprise applications.
 Enterprise solutions have a lot of competition, for cost, customer support, and feature velocity.
 Can you afford a lax attitude for testing?